 - The hormone analysis of whether a patient has an increased central vasopressin release is complicated and unsuitable for practical use.
 To solve this problem, the subsidiary NELIVABON has developed a molecular laboratory test, the V1B test.
 This makes it possible to obtain short-term information from a single blood sample as to whether vasopressin is elevated in the brain of the tested patient.
 In these patients, a drug that blocks the effect of vasopressin, a so-called V1B antagonist at its receptor, is the drug of choice.

 - Clinical research results in patients with depression show the important role that central overactivity plays at the beginning of a disease episode.

 - In this case, treatment with a V1B antagonist is the drug of choice.
-Previous clinical trials with V1B antagonists have been unsuccessful because they could not limit use to patients with proven central vasopressin overactivity.

 - The HMNC subsidiary NELIVABON will shortly license a V1B antagonist (NB 415) from a pharmaceutical company.
 As a result of clinical studies, we expect that treatment with NB 415 will lead to better therapy results if only those patients are treated with the V1B antagonist who had a positive result in the V1B test.